mrmans0n/compose-rules/docs/rules.md

 ## Opt-in rules

-> **Note**: These rules are disabled by default, you'll need to explicitly enable them individually in detekt/ktlint.
+!!! note "These rules are disabled by default"

+    You'll need to explicitly enable them individually in your project's detekt/ktlint configuration.

 ### Don't use Material 2